 - broke new territory in theater and computer science to create a first-of-its-kind live remote interactive entertainment experience

 We're very proud to have made VERS, and we're grateful to our actors, mentors, CAMIT, and players, all of whom made this production possible! 💚

 🎖 Special Instructions for Webby Awards

 We're excited for you to try out VERS. ☺️ VERS normally takes 3 people to run (1 live actor and 2 players), but with some window juggling you can walk through the experience on one computer.
-For individual evaluation, we recommend following these steps:
+We recommend following these steps: